Spider Veins Are A Sign Of A Deeper Vascular Problem That Can Lead To Leg Pain and Eventually To Varicose Veins

 Spider veins can be quickly treated using Sclerotherapy Injections.
 By injecting a concentrated medication (saline solution) into the spider veins, they instantaneously disappear with minimal discomfort, no scars and no down time.

-At The Vein and Vascular Institute of Tampa Bay, Board Certified Advanced Registered Nurse, Holly Kerr has extensive experience in Sclerotherapy and performs spider vein treatment under the direction of Medical Doctors (M.D.) who are specialty trained and Board Certified as Vascular Surgeons.
+At The Vein and Vascular Institute of Tampa Bay, Board Certified Advanced Registered Nurses, Holly Kerr and Yisel Ruiz have extensive experience in Sclerotherapy and perform spider vein treatment under the direction of Medical Doctors (M.D.) who are specialty trained and Board Certified as Vascular Surgeons.
 This ensures safe and effective spider vein removal.

 To schedule a Spider Vein Consultation with our vein specialists and to find out more about our Tampa spider vein treatment, give us a call at (813) 377-2773 because you deserve to have your legs looking and feeling their best.